emmalynch/techtest/README.md

 # About this program

 A simple program to process a file containing customer's locations and write a file of customers within 100KM of a given location.

 File paths and office locations are configured in `config/default.json`.
+By default, results are written to `<PROJECT_ROOT>/resources/output.txt`.

 Tested with:
  - Node - `v15.9.0`